 Whether due to self-disclosure, a whistleblower complaint, or some other factor, many companies will face FCPA investigations at some point during their lifecycle.
 In order to avoid unnecessary penalties in civil or criminal enforcement proceedings, companies must be prepared to defend themselves during these investigations.
 FCPA compliance programs should include protocols for responding to SEC and DOJ inquiries; and, as discussed above, companies should maintain ongoing documentation with an eye toward proving compliance if and when necessary.

-Due to the complexities and risks involved, FCPA investigations should generally be handled by companies’ outside counsel, and companies should choose counsel with specific experience in FCPA compliance and enforcement matters.
+Due to the complexities and risks involved, FCPA investigations should generally be handled by companies’ experienced anti-corruption lawyers, and companies should choose counsel with specific experience in FCPA compliance and enforcement matters.
 By engaging with the SEC or DOJ early in the investigative process, and by effectively presenting evidence of the company’s compliance efforts, experienced FCPA defense counsel will be able to prevent investigations from leading to civil or criminal charges in many cases.

 Contact the FCPA Law Firm of Oberheiden P.C. about FCPA Defense Strategies Today

 Oberheiden P.C. is a FCPA law firm comprised of career federal compliance and defense attorneys, former DOJ prosecutors, and former senior officials with various federal agencies.
-We offer comprehensive FCPA compliance and defense representation for companies throughout the United States and around the world.
+We offer comprehensive FCPA compliance and defense representation for companies throughout the United States and around the world, including FCPA internal investigations, criminal litigation, serving as an independent compliance monitor, and compliance risk assessments for our clients.

 If you would like more information about what it takes to be FCPA compliant and to avoid charges in government investigations, we encourage you to get in touch.
 To schedule a complimentary initial consultation, please call 888-680-1745 or contact us online today.